manwar/python-guide/unit-testing.md

 ## PyTest CLI
 ***

-By default `pytest` automatically discovers all unit test following the standard naming standards/
+By default `pytest` automatically discovers all unit test following the standard naming convention.

 But there are many command line arguments for controlling which discovered tests actually are executed.